CLIMADA-project/climada_papers/202010_flood_attribution/readme.txt

 Installation requirements and instructions are provided in the corresponding documentation.

-In order to drive the model, spatially explicit flooded fractions and flood depth provided by the ISIMIP2a simulation round are required, these data are available under:
+In order to run the model, spatially explicit flooded fractions and flood depth provided by the ISIMIP2a simulation round are required, these data are available under:

 https://files.isimip.org/cama-flood/